PROJECT-Resistance/Resistance-Bot/README.md

 Features:
 * Modular command and event loading for easy modification
 * Persistent per-server settings
-* Can be self hosted (tutorial will be added to the wiki)
+* Can be self hosted (tutorial will be added to the [wiki](https://github.com/PROJECT-Resistance/Resistance-Bot/wiki) soon)

 If you have any questions, ideas for new features, any problems you need help solving, or even some improvements, feel free to open an [issue](https://github.com/PROJECT-Resistance/Resistance-Bot/issues).

-Special thanks to Mk_TheOnePixel for creating Resi's artwork and logo. :smile:
+Special thanks to Mk_TheOnePixel for creating Resi's artwork and logo. :heart:

 ### Built With